Prakhar-k123/FIRST-DEMO/README.md

 # FIRST-DEMO
-This is my first Git Repository
+This is my first Git Repository.
+Author- Prakhar Kumar